readthedocs/sphinx-autoapi/docs/index.rst

 Install
 -------

-First you need to install autoapi.
+First you need to install autoapi:

 .. code:: bash